open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-planet-user-manual.md

 ## What is a Resource?

 A Planet Resource is material that has been uploaded into the digital library.
 There are many types of Resources, not just books.
 Planet can accommodate PDFs (books), MP3s (audio), MP4s (videos), HTML5 applications  (interactive content), and just about any other format.
 Resources can be viewed in the library and may vary from Nations to Communities.
-Resources may also stored in a variety of languages, including (but not limited to) English, Kiswahili, French, Spanish, Arabic, and Somali.
+Resources may also be stored in a variety of languages, including (but not limited to) English, Kiswahili, French, Spanish, Arabic, and Somali.

 ## What is a Collection?